papagorgio23/AISports_Chatbot/data/nlu.md

 - What's your betting history?
 - I want to see your betting history
 - betting history
+- sooo you are good at betting...?
+What’s your record?
+- How good are you guys at betting?
+- The best?

 ## intent:sports
 - What sports do you guys bet on?